 In assessing a course proposal, TEQSA needs to be able to see clearly where each of the learning outcomes for each course is taught and assessed, and that the learning outcomes are consistent with the level of study and the highest level of qualification involved.
 Where providers are presenting nested courses for assessment, it will be of assistance to TEQSA if an explanation and/or mapping is provided that shows where and how course learning outcomes are addressed and assessed throughout the entire program.

-Applicants may be admitted into any of these courses on the basis of prior academic achievement, or in some cases equivalent professional experience.
+Applicants may be admitted into any of the nested courses based on prior academic achievement, or in some cases equivalent professional experience.
 Where admission is on the basis of professional experience, providers must have reason for their confidence that students will be able to achieve the academic standards required; bearing in mind that professional experience may not always equip applicants with the requisite academic study skills.

 Where applicants are admitted to any of these courses with advanced standing based on prior academic achievement, to maintain the integrity of their course the provider must be able to demonstrate to TEQSA that it has taken into account the comparability and equivalence of the learning outcomes, volume of learning, program of study (including content and learning and assessment approaches), with those of the provider’s own course.

-Because of the variety of possible nested arrangements, providers are advised to consult with a case manager at TEQSA when contemplating such arrangements.
+Because of the variety of possible nested arrangements, providers are advised to consult with their TEQSA case manager when contemplating such arrangements.

 Australian Qualifications Framework Council, Addendum to the AQF Second Edition January 2013: Amended Qualification Type: Masters Degree, May 2014 (replaces pages 59-62 of the AQF Second Edition January 2013).